pulsar-neighborhood/pulsar-neighborhood.github.io/content/articles/Apache-Pulsar-Schema-versus-Schemaless-Whos-the-Winner.md

 author:
     name: Pulsar Neighborhood
     imgUrl:
+meta:
+    description: In this article, we’ll examine how Pulsar Schemas work and contrast them with schemaless systems to determine the best approach.
+We’ll also demonstrate how to use Java clients with Pulsar.
 ---

 Apache Pulsar is a cloud-native, open-source distributed streaming and messaging platform.
 Yahoo designed the system to fulfill the need for durability and scalability.
 One of its unique and critical components is the [Apache Pulsar Schema](https://pulsar.apache.org/docs/en/schema-get-started/).